msantos/alcove/README.md

             Result: an integer equal to the return value of the ioctl.

-                    Usually 0 but some ioctl's may use the return value as the output parameter.
+                    Usually 0 but some ioctls may use the return value as the output parameter.

             Bin: the value depends on the type of the input parameter Argp.